Charity - Boston Athletic Association

 Bank of America Boston Marathon Official Charities

-The Bank of America Boston Marathon Official Charity Program grants marathon entries to select nonprofits that recruit fundraising athletes and promote healthy communities.
+The Bank of America Boston Marathon Official Charity Program provides invitational entries to the Boston Marathon to select non-profit organizations who then recruit athletes who pledge to raise funds for their cause.

 Give Now

-Funds raised by the B.A.A.
-Gives Back Marathon Team will strengthen the B.A.A.’s community initiatives while also providing essential support to expand access to our sport in the cities and towns along the Boston Marathon course and beyond.
+Your support will strengthen the B.A.A.'s community initiatives while also providing essential support to expand access to our sport in the cities and towns along the Boston Marathon route and beyond.

 Grants and Recipients

 The B.A.A.
-Gives Back Charity Team unites runners who raise funds to support the B.A.A.’s mission of promoting health, wellness, and community through sport.
+Gives Back Marathon Team unites athletes who raise funds to support the B.A.A.'s mission.

 $600mm+